Cambridge South railway station

-Cambridge South railway station is a planned railway station located in Cambridge adjacent to Addenbrooke's Hospital and Cambridge Biomedical Campus.
-The station will be on the Cambridge line and West Anglia Main Line.
-It is planned to open in 2025.
+Cambridge South railway station is a railway station under construction in southern Cambridge, England.
+It is planned to serve the Cambridge Biomedical Campus and the adjacent suburb of Trumpington.
+The station will be on the Cambridge line and the West Anglia Main Line and was scheduled to open 2025.
+However it was delayed twice and is now not expected to open until at least June 2026.

 Background

+History

+A temporary station, Trumpington railway station, was once located approximately 570 m north of the current Cambridge South station site.
+It was specifically constructed for the Royal Agricultural Society's show for four days between 4 July and 8 July 1922.
+After the event concluded, the station was then permanently demolished.
+Nothing of the original station survives or is visible today.

+Between 1966, when Barnwell Junction station closed, and 2017, when Cambridge North station opened, Cambridge Station was the only railway station serving the city of Cambridge.

+Proposal

-A new station was proposed in 2017.
+Another new station in Cambridge to the south of Cambridge station was proposed in 2017.
 In August 2017, the Transport Secretary backed plans for a new station as part of the East West Rail plan, with a possible opening date of 2021, that could also include a light rail link.
 An unsuccessful application was made to the New Stations Fund 2 in 2017, but £5 million was allocated to the project in the November 2017 Budget Speech.

 Funding for Cambridge South station was announced in the budget of March 2020.
-Three options for its location near Addenbrooke's Hospital were identified between the Cambridgeshire Guided Busway bridge on Cambridge Biomedical Campus to the north and the Addenbrooke’s Road bridge to the south.
+Three options for its location near Addenbrooke's Hospital were identified between the Cambridgeshire Guided Busway bridge on Cambridge Biomedical Campus to the north and the Addenbrooke's Road bridge to the south.
 Network Rail stated that its preferred location for the station was at a site adjacent to the Biomedical Campus and the Guided Busway crossing and submitted a Transport and Works Act Order application in June 2021 for a station on this site.

 In September 2022, the government announced Cambridge South as one of the "138 major infrastructure projects that the Government aims to fast-track, although "inclusion in the list [does] not guarantee funding, planning consent or approval at this stage".